asousadias/asd_patchCollection/asd_MAX_palimpsest_filter/README.md

 Different "methods" adjust the behaviour of the operations and the result: (1) Time Adjust options adjust the file lengths; (2) Gate options parameter control how input notes are preserved; (3) Pitch options parameter control how input notes are preserved or transformed.
 See the Operation Mode section below for more information.<br>

 ## Operation mode:
 - Feed the js object "asd_palimpsesto-flt.js" with two sequences.
-For each sequence, set slot (A or B) to store it.
+For each sequence, set slot (A or B) to store it.<br>
-- Choose options (Time, Gate and Pitch).
+- Choose options (Time, Gate and Pitch).<br>
 - Bang the js object (text button "Process").
-Output is sent a "Bach.roll" object.
+Output is sent a "Bach.roll" object.<br>
-- See contents of each slot (use _sendToRoll n_ message - or use the menu "Send to slot Bach.roll").
+- See contents of each slot (use _sendToRoll n_ message - or use the menu "Send to slot Bach.roll").<br>
 NOTES:<br>
 1) Slots A1 and B1 are working slots with time adjustment according to the selected options.<br>
 2) Due to the restriction of the array size to 32767 elements, the input is limited.
 Consider splitting large Roll files.<br>